dmikozzz/FitnessTrackerAPI/Testing/AutomatedTests.md

 - #### Result:
 - Status 404
 - No workouts of this type found.

+### Test Details
+**Location**
+Fitness Tracker API > Automated tests > 12.
+Missing parameter
+**Purpose**
+This test ensures that the API correctly handles queries for nonexisting workout types.

 #
+#
-## 13. Verify that the API correctly implements rate limiting or throttling mechanisms to prevent abuse or excessive use of resources.
+## 13. Write an automated test to verify that the API correctly implements any rate limiting or throttling mechanisms to prevent abuse or excessive use of resources.

 - #### Steps:
 ```
-ran 52 Iterations of two get requests while our limit is at 100.
+ran 152 iterations of two GET requests because the limit is at 300.

 ```
 1. Send a GET request to: http://localhost:3000/API/users
 2. Send a GET request to: http://localhost:3000/API/workouts
 - #### Expected:
+- Status 200 OK for the first 300 requests.
--  Status 429 Too Many Requests after 100 requests.
+- Status 429 Too Many Requests after 300 requests.
 - #### Result:
 -  Status 429 Too Many Requests for the last four requests.

+### Test Details
+**Location**
+Fitness Tracker API > Automated tests > 13.
+Rate limiting
+**Purpose**
+This test ensures that the API rate limiting functions as intended.
 #